jazibobs/jazibobs.github.io/_projects/software/tonalities.md

 This game jam required entrants to build a completely black and white game which followed the theme: "Loop".

-I created a ambient, looping, puzzle game loosely inspired by electroplankton.
+I created an ambient, looping, puzzle game loosely inspired by electroplankton.

 This project was built over 5 days using the Godot game engine.